logica-web/logica-web.github.io/docs/usrguide/facts.md

 ## Literal

 A literal is an atom or its negation.
-For instance, `Salary(x, y, m, n)` is both an atom and a literal, but `not Salary(x, y, m, n)` is a literal but not an atom.
+For instance, `Salary(x, y, m, n)` is both an atom and a literal, however `not Salary(x, y, m, n)` is a literal and not an atom.
 Literals are used in rules to express conditions that must be met for the rule to apply.

 <!-- ## Facts from Database